Taikocuya/ALX/README.md

 ### export.rb

-Executes all export commands in `bin` except `exportdefinedstring.rb`.
+Executes all export commands in `bin` except `exportdefinedstring.rb` and `importscripttask.rb`.
 Exports everything from the `root` to the `data` directory.
 The destination directory is created automatically if required.

 ```
 build